btroncone/learn-rxjs/concepts/operator-imports.md

   .call(debounceTime, 1000)
 ```

-Whichever syntax you prefer, both approaches make it easy for you to keep a clean operator chain while maintaining a clean prototype for other projects!
+Whichever approach you prefer, both make it easy for you to keep a readable operator chain while maintaining a clean prototype for other projects!